Table of Contents

 CrossFit is an awesome training program to increase all aspects of fitness.
 Although it has exploded in popularity and largely been commercialized, CrossFit started out in home gyms.
 Many choose to go to a CrossFit Box to train, while others decide to train at home (some do both.)

-If you want to start a home gym and have the ability to perform pretty much all of the movements required for CrossFit, this is the equipment you will need along with our suggestions for where to purchase it based upon your budget.
+If you want an ultimate home gym guide to start a home gym and have the ability to perform pretty much all of the movements required for CrossFit, this is the equipment you will need along with our suggestions for where to purchase it based upon your budget.

 In order to have a CrossFit home gym, you're going to need quite a bit of equipment IF you want to be able to perform every workout you would at a CrossFit Affiliate.
 However, if you really wanted to (and who does) you could get away with a barbell, plates, and squat rack.
 Whatever you choose, here is the best equipment based upon what we've used and liked, what others we've polled use (including some unsponsored CrossFit Games competitors,) and what we often suggest.